 axisNames

 The attribute axisNames has the value class Sequence<CharacterString> that shall be used to assign names to the grid axis.
-The grid axis names shall be "Latitude" and "Longitude" for unprojected data sets or “Northing” and “Easting” in a projected space.
+The grid axis names shall conform to those of the CRS.
+For the allowable CRS according to this specification, the axis names shall be "Latitude" and "Longitude" for unprojected data sets or “Northing” and “Easting” in a projected space.

 extent

 The attribute extent has the value class CV_GridEnvelope that shall contain the extent of the spatial domain of the coverage.
 It uses the value class CV_GridEnvelope which provides the grid coordinate values for the diametrically opposed corners of the grid.
-The default is that this value is derived from the bounding box for the data set or tile in a multi tile data set.
+The default is that this value is derived from the bounding box for the data set.
+In the encoding the property BoundingBox is used to hold the extent.

 sequencingRule